Home » Psyllium Husk – What is it all about? 4 Amazing Psyllium Husk Health Benefits

 Psyllium husk might not be appropriate for people suffering from specific medical conditions like obstructions in the intestines as well as difficulty swallowing or digestive problems.

-If you have any questions consult your physician prior to taking psyllium husk, as well as psyllium fiber.
+If you have any questions consult your physician before taking psyllium husk, as well as psyllium fiber.

 Nutritional Facts

-One teaspoon (4 grams) serving of the psyllium husk powder has:
+One teaspoon (4 grams) of the psyllium husk powder has:

 The amount of fiber you require will depend on gender and age.

 The 50-year-olds and women should consume between 30 and 37 grams of fiber a day and 38 grams, respectively.
-The men and women who are 51 or older should consume at minimum the recommended amount of 21 grams and thirty grams respectively.
+Men and women who are 51 or older should consume at minimum the recommended amount of 21 grams and thirty grams respectively.

 Psyllium husk is a great source of fiber.
 It is very low in calories and fat.
 This makes it a nutritious supplement to your diet.